Last Call for FY 2021

 buyers as many are working around the clock to spend down those end-of-year dollars.

 If you want more tips and strategies for the fourth quarter, check out "What Your Contracting Officer Wants in Q4 (And How to Give It to Them)," a recently recorded Govology webinar (now available on-demand).
-Make sure to ask your PTAC counselor for a coupon code to get this course at no cost to you.
+Make sure to ask your APEX Accelerator counselor for a coupon code to get this course at no cost to you.